Hawaiian Coffee: Everything You Need to Know

 How To Roast Hawaiian Beans

 Roasting your own coffee?
-Coffees from Hawaii tend to be best at a medium roast.
+Hawaiian coffees tend to be best at a medium roast.

 These are very well balanced coffees with a medium body and a medium acidity, which will do great as a medium roast.